-Private instruction in plano for 25 minutes per week.
-This number designates the third or fourth semester of plano study.
-The semester culminates in a jury evaluation by a panel of plano faculty members.
-The student will pursue the completion of specific lower level plano proficiency requirements as described in the student's specific music degree plan.
+Private instruction in piano for 25 minutes per week.
+This number designates the third or fourth semester of piano study.
+The semester culminates in a jury evaluation by a panel of piano faculty members.
+The student will pursue the completion of specific lower level piano proficiency requirements as described in the student's specific music degree plan.
 Students who have completed all proficiency requirements will study and perform repertoire as determined by the instructor.
 (Applied music fee required) Fall, Spring, Long Summer.
-This number must be repeated if the student does not complete plano proficiency requirements.
-Prerequisites: Completion of two semesters of applied plano (including MUSI 1117: Class Plano I or MUSI 1118: Class Plano II) or approval of Program Head of Keyboard Division is required for music majors with plano as a secondary instrument.
+This number must be repeated if the student does not complete piano proficiency requirements.
+Prerequisites: Completion of two semesters of applied piano (including MUSI 1117: Class Piano I or MUSI 1118: Class Piano II) or approval of Program Head of Keyboard Division is required for music majors with piano as a secondary instrument.